 – Currently, BBBY does not pay any dividend so in case you get the stock assigned, you would have to wait (maybe for a longer time) without any benefits until you can offload it with a profit

 – As trading with options is also a dealing with probabilities, every of my assumptions could turn out as a wrong estimation so at the end the stock would land in the money and you would close the position with a loss in case you don’t want to keep the stock

 Result of this trade: Like on the previous trade on BBBY, the trade idea didn’t work out neither, and you would have get the stock assigned in case you followed the trade idea.

 Realized profit for 1 option: between $185 and $197 (full premium as the stock landed in the money)

 Days in the trade: 52 (of total 52 days)

-Summary: This is again another options trade example to show you that there is no 100% hit rate possible.
+Summary: This is again another example to show you that there is no 100% hit rate possible.
 It’s absolutely normal that trade ideas don’t work out.
 That’s why it’s also very important to have a strategy and a careful consideration before you enter a trade.
 Ask yourself questions like: “Do I want to sell options on stocks or rather on futures?
-What will I do, or what must I do when the plan wouldn’t work out?
-Can I afford to get a stock assigned or need I to close the position with a bearable loss?”, and so on.
+What will I do (or better: what must I do) when the plan wouldn’t work out?
+Can I afford to get the stock assigned or need I to close the position with a bearable loss?”, and so on.

 Would you like to learn how to trade options in a serious way without false promises and beyond the gambling ambitions of the masses?
 Then enroll in an online course on Udemy*.
 Also check my course I created to show you how to profit from crashes in the stock markets with reversal signals*.